Rubensei/windivert-rust/README.md

 # Build
 To be able to build `windivert-sys` (or `windivert`, since it dependes on it) you require the WinDivert library files:
- * It's possible to specify the path of the folder containing pre downloaded dll & lib files using the `WINDIVERT_LIB` environment variable.
+ * It's recommended to specify the path of the folder containing pre downloaded dll, lib & sys files using the `WINDIVERT_PATH` environment variable.
  * As a fallback windivert dll & lib files will be compiled from source.
-To avoid multiple compilations it's possible to specify a path to save the generated files using `WINDIVERT_DLL_OUTPUT` environment variable.
+To avoid multiple compilations it's possible to specify a path to save the generated files using `WINDIVERT_DLL_OUTPUT` environment variable. **This method won't compile the sys driver files required to use windivert.
+Sys files must always be provided.**

 # Usage
  * `windivert-sys` shares the same API the native library uses.
 Read [official documentation](https://www.reqrypt.org/windivert-doc.html) for more details.
  * `windivert` WIP

 **Note:** WinDivert dll expects the corresponding driver sys file to be located on the same folder.
+Since the dll lib & sys files come in the same folder when downloading from [official web](https://www.reqrypt.org/windivert.html) `windivert-sys` will search for it on the path provided with `WINDIVERT_PATH`.